 You can follow us on Facebook to find new destinations to visit and to follow our adventures!

-Nepal (all info about the whole country here).
+Dominica (all info about the whole country here).

-In this website, you can find many other destinations to visit in Nepal, so you can have a look in the "USEFUL LINKS" sections in this page for other places that could inspire your trip.
+In this website, you can find many other destinations to visit in Dominica, so you can have a look in the "USEFUL LINKS" sections in this page for other places that could inspire your trip.

 You can book here visit and activities to do during your holiday!